fairyland-ocaml/fairyland-ocaml.github.io/src/internals/polymorphic-compare.md

 }
 ```

-`campare_val` prepares a stack and invokes a payload `do_compare_val` to perform the comparison.
-Conceptual, `do_compare_val` also performs the strucutral comparison on the low-level representations.
-By keeping only the tag casing part, a simplied `do_compare_val` now looks like this:
+`campare_val` prepares a stack and invokes a worker function `do_compare_val` to perform the comparison. `do_compare_val` performs the structural comparison on the low-level representations.
+By keeping only the tag cases, a simplified `do_compare_val` is:

 ```c
 static intnat do_compare_val(struct compare_stack* stk,